hoprnet/hoprnet/RUST_WASM.md

 ## Guidelines and tips

+We distinguish between 3 different Rust types and expressions with respect to WASM:
+- Rust-specific (WASM-incompatible)
+- WASM-compatible
+- WASM-specific

-### To make something visible to WASM
+### To make something visible to WASM and Rust

-Use `#[cfg_attr(feature = "wasm", wasm_bindgen::prelude::wasm_bindgen)]` attribute on it (a function, type or `impl` block).
+Use `#[cfg_attr(feature = "wasm", wasm_bindgen::prelude::wasm_bindgen)]` attribute on it (on a function, type or `impl` block).
 The attribute makes sure, that when the `wasm` feature is enabled in Cargo, it will be available to BOTH WASM and non-WASM (pure Rust), therefore you MUST use only types which are compatible with BOTH.
-Avoid using WASM-incompatible types and WASM-specific types.
+Avoid using WASM-incompatible types and WASM-specific types in your types and functions.

 ### Something available only to pure Rust

 Do not use any attribute.
-Types NOT compatible with WASM can be used freely.
+Types NOT compatible with WASM can be used freely, unless the `#[cfg_attr(feature = "wasm", wasm_bindgen::prelude::wasm_bindgen)]` is specified.
+Please note that:
 - trait implementations, lifetimes & generic types are NOT supported by `wasm-bindgen` and therefore they can be used only in pure Rust.

 ### Something available only to WASM

-Put it inside the `wasm` submodule.
+Put it strictly inside the `wasm` submodule.
 The code in that module is built only when the `wasm` feature is enabled in Cargo, and does not interfere with your pure Rust code (unless you intentionally `use` that module).
-You can use WASM-specific types freely.
+You can use WASM-specific types freely in this submodule.

 ## Avoid WASM-specific imports outside `wasm` submodule

-Any WASM imports (such as `js_sys`,...etc.)
+Any WASM imports (such as from `wasm_bindgen`, `js_sys`,...etc.)
 ARE WASM-specific (obviously), and must be used strictly inside the `wasm` submodule.
-This makes sure our code is buildable with the `wasm` Cargo feature turned on/off.
+This makes sure our code is buildable with the `wasm` Cargo feature turned off.

 The following example shows our some guidelines how to properly implement WASM and non-WASM types and their definitions: